Q&A: Marc Reeves, editor, the Business Desk West Midlands

 How significant is having a specialised and dedicated audience in terms of advertising revenue?

 Absolutely crucial.
 We refuse to play the CPM (cost per mille) game, where the value of each reader is reduced to fractions of a penny by the algorithms of Google Adsense.
 Our advertisers know we have built a trusted relationship with people who are in a position to make purchasing decisions worth millions of pounds.
 They are therefore well aware of the value of reaching a tightly defined specialist audience.
+If you have decided to get yourself a lightweight tablet , then you should consider getting the iPad.

 You were an early adopter of social media at the Birmingham Post, do you think it has now become essential for all journalists and news organisations?